 DAY 13: MANALI TO SHIMLA

-Today is a long driving day as you depart Manali and begin the 8-9 hour drive (260km) to another famous hillstation, Shimla.
-On arrival head to your hotel and check-in for a two-night stay.
+Today is a long driving day as you depart Manali and begin the eight to nine hour drive to another famous hillstation, Shimla.
+On arrival head to your hotel and check-in for a two night stay.